rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> gsoc = BipolarOutrankingDigraph(tsoc)
     >>> genv = BipolarOutrankingDigraph(tenv)

-Thes three partial digraphs model the preferences represented in each of the partial performance tableaux.
-One may aggregate these three preferential with an epitemic fusion operator:
+These three partial digraphs model the preferences represented in each of the partial performance tableaux.
+One may aggregate these three preferential with an epistemic fusion operator:
     >>> from digraphs import FusionLDigraph
     >>> gfus = FusionLDigraph([geco,gsoc,genv])
     >>> gfus.strongComponents()